apitoolkit/apitoolkit-express/README.md

 });
 ```

-By executing this procedure, APIToolkit gains access to non-redacted fields and files, thereby enhancing the precision of monitoring and documentation processes.
-This method ensures that all necessary data is accessible and correctly relayed to APIToolkit for thorough analysis and documentation.

 ## Using APIToolkit to Monitor Axios-Based Outgoing Requests

 ### Global Monitoring of Axios Requests

-To enable global monitoring of all Axios requests with APIToolkit, import the Axios instance into the `NewClient` options.
+To enable global monitoring of all Axios requests with APIToolkit, add you `axios` import into the `NewClient` options.

 Example: